Fort Jefferson in the Dry Tortugas

 Named after president Thomas Jefferson, the Fort was started in 1846 with continuing construction until the Civil War.
 The fort had over 500 guns pointing all around the 15 acres it was situated on.

 When the Civil War started, 160 soldiers were sent there to protect against the Fort falling into Confederate hands.
 At the same time, the Army thought this impenetrable fort in the middle of the Gulf would make a perfect place for prisoners of the Civil War.

 Fort Jefferson’s Most Famous Resident

 When President Lincoln was assassinated, Fort Jefferson got its most famous prisoner.
-Dr. Samuel Mudd was convicted of conspiracy to assassinate Lincoln and sentenced to life in prison at the Fort.
+Dr. Samuel Mudd was convicted of conspiracy to assassinate Lincoln and sentenced to life in prison at Fort Jefferson in the Dry Tortugas..

 We highly recommend Fort Jefferson for all ages.
 The kids love it as much as adults.
 The history, beauty and unspoiled tranquility make it one of your bucket list attractions.
 Fort Jefferson is one of our top historical sites to visit in Florida.